inko-lang/website/source/manual/inko-compared-to-other-languages.html.md

 prevent the thread running the actor from doing any other work.

 Inko's scheduler is preemptive, meaning every process is given a fair share of execution time.
-As a result, long runing code such as infinite loops will never prevent a thread from doing other work indefinitely.
+As a result, long running code such as infinite loops will never prevent a thread from doing other work indefinitely.

 [immix]: http://www.cs.utexas.edu/users/speedway/DaCapo/papers/immix-pldi-2008.pdf